Friday, 19 December 2025

 Annoying neighbour, on the first day of the Iron Age: "Of course we switched from bronze over a year ago, I made DH throw it all in the midden!" (@IanBlandThatsMe)

-You’re early for your train so you force your friend to rush across the station, holding a spilling cup of coffee, while you twinkle at station staff to let you through the barrier.
+You’re early for your train so you force your friend to rush across the station, holding a spilling cup of coffee, while you twinkle at station staff to let you through the barrier and catch the previous train.
 You both make it, but at what cost?
 You are thrilled because you have beaten the clock and much else, once again.

 You detain a friend, promising to drive her to the station, tell her she'll have plenty of time for her shopping.
-You don’t even have five minutes, and she misses her next appointment.
+You don’t even give her five minutes, and she misses her next appointment.

 If she manages to drag you round the shops while she looks for presents for children, resent the time spent, and suggest rather nasty, kitsch objects she might buy.